mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

     \mathbf{f}_{\text{P}}(\mathbf x) \\ \mathbf{f}_{\text{Q}}(\mathbf x)
   \end{bmatrix} = \mathbf 0,
 ```
 where the iteration index has been omitted for simplicity.
 However, in transmission grids, there exists a strong coupling between active powers and voltage angles, as well as between reactive powers and voltage magnitudes.
-To achieve decoupling, two conditions must be satisfied: first, the resistance values ``r_{ij}`` of the branches must be small compared to their reactance values ``x_{ij}``, and second, the angle differences must be small, i.e., ``\theta_{ij} \approx 0`` [[3]](@ref PowerFlowSolutionReferenceTutorials).
+To achieve decoupling, two conditions must be satisfied: first, the resistance values ``r_{ij}`` of the branches must be small compared to their reactance values ``x_{ij}``, and second, the angle differences must be small, i.e., ``\theta_{ij} \approx 0`` [van1989general](@cite).
 Therefore, starting from the above equation, we have:
 ```math
   \begin{bmatrix}
     \mathbf{J_{11}(x)} & \mathbf{0} \\ \mathbf{0} & \mathbf{J_{22}(x)}